Thank you for your interest in the University of Rhode Island!

 - 2 in a physical or natural science (including at least one laboratory science)

 - 2 in history or social science

 - 5 additional college preparatory units to total 18

-All students are encouraged to select their additional units from the arts, humanities, foreign languages, mathematics, social sciences, or laboratory sciences.
+All students are encouraged to select their additional units from the areas of English, foreign language, mathematics, social science, or laboratory science.
 We consider students who complete the most rigorous secondary school courses available to them the strongest candidates.

 * The foreign language requirement is not waived for students who attend high schools that do not offer foreign language.
 These students may complete the language courses at a local community college or through their local comprehensive high school.

 Additional Requirements by Major